 As noted in Section 3.5, although there are no built resources within the project site that could qualify as historical resources, the campus is the location of several archaeological sites.
 There is moderate to high potential that archaeological resources would be encountered during ground-disturbing activities for the proposed project.
 Hence, mitigation measures from Section 3.5 would be implemented to ensure that impacts related to inadvertent discovery of cultural resources would be reduced to less than significant.
 Section 3.7 stated that paleontological resources have not been identified on the CSULB campus and Section 3.18 stated that no identified tribal cultural resources have been identified by tribes within the project site.
 However, the campus is required to implement the already adopted mitigation measures as well as the additional cultural resources mitigation measure mentioned in Section 3.5.
+Therefore, implementation of the mitigation measures from Section 3.5 would be reduced to less than significant resources and tribal cultural resources would be additional cultural resources mitigation measure mentioned in Section 3.5.
 Therefore, implementation of the mitigation measures from Section 3.5 would ensure that impacts related to inadvertent discovery of paleontological resources and tribal cultural resources would be reduced to less than significant.